Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Extending branched diffusion models to novel classes

-To illustrate this extendability, we trained a branched diffusion model on three MNIST classes: 0s, 4s, and 9s.
-We then introduced a new digit class: 7.
-In order to accommodate this new class, we added a single new branch to the diffusion model (Figure \ref{fig:extendability}a).
+To illustrate this extendability, we trained branched diffusion models on MNIST and on our large real-world RNA-seq dataset.
+For the MNIST experiment, we trained on three classes: 0s, 4s, and 9s.
+We then introduced a new class: 7s.
+To accommodate this new class, we added a single new branch to the diffusion model (Figure \ref{fig:extendability}a).
 We then fine-tuned \textit{only the newly added branch}, freezing all shared parameters and parameters for other output tasks.
 That is, we only trained on 7s, and only on times $t \in [s_{i},t_{i})$ for the newly added branch $b_{i}$.
-After fine-tuning, our branched diffusion model was capable of generating high-quality 7s \textit{without affecting the ability to generate the other digits} (Figure \ref{fig:extendability}b).
+After fine-tuning, our branched model was capable of generating high-quality 7s \textit{without affecting the ability to generate other digits} (Figure \ref{fig:extendability}b).

-In contrast, if we start with a label-guided (linear) diffusion model (also trained on 0s, 4s, and 9s), it is much more difficult to extend the model to accommodate a new digit class.
-After fine-tuning the label-guided model on 7s, the model suffered from \textit{catastrophic forgetting} \cite{Vandeven2019}: it largely lost the ability to generate the other digits (even though the label of other digits was being fed to the model during sample generation), and generated almost all 7s for any label (Figure \ref{fig:extendability}b).
-In order for the linear model to retain its ability to generate pre-existing digits, it must be retrained on the \textit{entire} dataset, which is far more inefficient, particularly when the number of classes is large.
-In our MNIST example, retraining the linear model on all data took 7 times longer than training the singular new branch on a branched model.
-Notably, even after retraining on all classes, the linear model’s generation of old tasks still experienced inappropriate influence from the new task.
+In contrast, label-guided (linear) diffusion models cannot easily accommodate a new class.
+In our MNIST experiment, we trained a linear model on 0s, 4s, and 9s.
+After fine-tuning the linear model on 7s, the model suffered from \textit{catastrophic forgetting}: it largely lost the ability to generate the other digits (even though their labels were fed to the model at generation time), and generated almost all 7s for any label (Figure \ref{fig:extendability}b).
+For the linear model to retain its ability to generate pre-existing digits, it must be retrained on the \textit{entire} dataset, which is far more inefficient, especially when the number of classes is large.
+In our MNIST example, retraining the linear model on all data took approximately seven times longer than training the singular new branch on a branched model.
+Notably, even after retraining on all data, the linear model still experienced inappropriate influence from the new task.
+We observed the same trend of extendability on the branched model (and inter-class interference on the linear model) in our experiments on the large real-world RNA-seq dataset.